 *Uber Cash benefit applicable to U.S. Eats orders and rides only.
 Must add Gold Card to the Uber app in order to receive the Uber Cash benefit.

 One area where the American Express Gold card shines in this comparison is earning points on everyday expenses.
 The Platinum card offers 5 points per dollar spent on flights and hotels (on up to $500,000 in combined purchases per calendar year, then 1 point per dollar), as long as you book with the airline or American Express Travel.
 If your spending habits include a lot of booked travel, the Platinum card is a great option.

-But the Gold card’s 4 points per dollar spent at restaurants (including Uber Eats purchases) and U.S. supermarkets (up to $25,000 in purchases per year, then 1 point) is one of the best spending category bonuses around.
+But the Gold card’s 4 points per dollar spent at restaurants (including takeout and delivery in the U.S.) and U.S. supermarkets (up to $25,000 in purchases per year, then 1 point) is one of the best spending category bonuses around.
 Dining and groceries are two of the top spending categories for many people, and the American Express Gold card delivers high bonuses in both of them.

 American Express Gold and Platinum cardholders can redeem Membership Rewards points in exactly the same ways.
 These rewards can be transferred to American Express’s wide variety of hotel and airline transfer partners.
 You can also redeem points to book travel through American Express Travel or for gift card purchases or statement credits.

 For more tips on how to redeem your Membership Rewards, check out our guide on the best ways to spend American Express points.